PerfReviews/PerfReviews/content/blog/image-optimization/en.md

 ### Other online services

-There are many online services to compress images which usually compress the images one by one, and not by batch as desktop applications do.
+There are many online services to compress images which usually compress the images one by one, and not in batch as desktop applications do.
 I just want to comment a couple of them that I find interesting:

 - [Squoosh](https://squoosh.app/).
 What I like about this application is that it runs entirely in the browser.
 It has been developed by the engineers at Google, it is [open source](https://github.com/GoogleChromeLabs/squoosh/) and uses [WebAssembly](https://webassembly.org/) to run the [codecs] in the browser binaries](https://github.com/GoogleChromeLabs/squoosh/tree/4a01d0d548bf51e75ddb1d9e3d0259b5ab1c87b5/codecs) written in C or C ++.
 - [Compress-Or-Die](https://compress-or-die.com/) uses the traditional format of running compression on the server side.
 What I like is that it offers many customization options, all of them documented, with very good results.
 It also includes an [image analyzer](https://compress-or-die.com/analyze) with very detailed image information.